Howrah–Jodhpur Express

-The 12307/12308(22307/22308) Howrah–Jodhpur/Bikaner Superfast Express is a superfast express train belonging to Indian Railways that runs between Howrah Junction and Jodhpur & Bikaner in India.
+Howrah–Jodhpur/Bikaner Superfast Express is a superfast express train belonging to Indian Railways that runs between Howrah Junction and Jodhpur & Bikaner in India.
 It operates as train number 12307 from Howrah Junction to Jodhpur and as train number 12308 in the reverse direction.
 4 days a week.
 It also runs as 22307/22308 Howrah-Bikaner Superfast Express 3 days a week.
 It gets a high priority on its route regularly.
 Also, it is the first train to have permission of running at 130 km/h during the first LHB inauguration in the Howrah Division.